 Longtime Employee of Harford County Manufacturer Sentenced to 42 Months in Federal Prison for a $20 Million Kickback Scheme

-The indictment was announced by United States Attorney for the District of Maryland Rod J. Rosenstein; Acting Deputy Assistant Attorney General Stuart M. Goldberg of the Justice Department’s Tax Division; and Acting Special Agent in Charge Thomas J. Holloman of the Internal Revenue Service - Criminal Investigation, Washington, D.C.
+The guilty plea was announced by Erek L. Barron, United States Attorney for the District of Maryland; Acting Deputy Assistant Attorney General Stuart M. Goldberg of the Justice Department’s Tax Division; and Acting Special Agent in Charge Kareem A. Carter of the Internal Revenue Service - Criminal Investigation, Washington, D.C.
 Field Office.

-U.S. Attorney Rosenstein and Acting Deputy Assistant Attorney General Goldberg commended special agents of IRS–Criminal Investigation, for their work in the investigation, and Assistant U.S. Attorney Sean R. Delaney and Trial Attorney Melissa S. Siskind of the Justice Department’s Tax Division, who are prosecuting the case.
+U.S. Attorney Erek L. Barron and Acting Deputy Assistant Attorney General Stuart M. Goldberg commended the IRS-CI for its work in the investigation and thanked Assistant U.S. Attorney Sean R. Delaney and Assistant Chief Jorge Almonte and Trial Attorney Matthew L. Cofer of the Justice Department’s Tax Division, who are prosecuting the case.

 For more information on the Maryland U.S. Attorney’s Office, its priorities, and resources available to help the community, please visit https://www.justice.gov/usao-md and https://www.justice.gov/usao-md/community-outreach.